-- Get your name out!
+- Your elevator speech should be front & center.
+It's the clearest, fastet way to say who you are and what you can do for the customer -or it should be. - Get your name out!
 And keep your profile current (eg. www.ceder.net)! - Become an expert in your field by writing.
-Publish your entries with RSS so others can see them via their preferred reader/portal. - When you attend an event, announce it!
-Encourage your dancers to update their online status when they've been dancing. - Include your web site URL, FaceBook fan page URL, Twitter ID, etc., on your business cards. - Share ideas, links, references, retweets with colleagues.
-You'll raise your profile and your appearance in the search engines. - Our customers can & do market our product better than we can: listen to them, support them and get out of the way. - Build relationships first.
+Publish your entries with RSS so others can see them via their preferred reader/portal.

+- When you attend an event, announce it!
+Encourage your dancers to update their online status when they've been dancing. - Include your web site URL, FaceBook fan page, Twitter ID, etc., on your business cards. - Share ideas, links, references, retweets with colleagues.
+You'll raise your profile and your appearance in the search engines. - Our customers can & do market our product better than we can: listen to them, support them and get out of the way. - Conversation (have one!), Content (honesty & transparency), Control (give it up). - Delegate but only to people you trust.
+Know you may have to fire them. - Build relationships first.
 Sales will follow. - Experiment!